Indigenous Education

 Learn how Indigenous knowledge is deeply tied to the land and the seasons.
 Explore practical ways to align classroom learning with seasonal rhythms, helping students build awareness and connection to the natural world around them.

-Expert Facilitation Team
+Expert Team

-Jennie Lyn -Town |
+Jennie Town |

 Indigenous Education Lead | PM, Redbird Circle Inc.

 Jennie's maternal heritage is Mi'kmaq and Black, with roots in the Shubenacadie and Bear River reserves in Nova Scotia.
 As Project Manager of Indigenous Land-Based Education at Redbird Circle Inc., she brings over 45 years of experience supporting Indigenous children, youth, and families.
-She creates land-based and creative learning experiences grounded in mindfulness and Indigenous ways of knowing, as committed to supporting educators in decolonizing learning spaces.
+She creates land-based and creative learning experiences grounded in mindfulness and Indigenous ways of knowing, and committed to supporting educators in decolonizing learning spaces.

-Ritu Jhaveri | Program Design | CEO, Deeschool
+Ritu Jhaveri | Program Lead | CEO, Deschool

 From crafting exciting STEM programs for students and staff, to teaming up with top-notch experts, Ritu shapes the way we learn.
 With over 12 years as a school administrator, educator, and curriculum specialist across Dubai, Singapore, India, and Canada, she's a true education explorer.
 She’s worked with public and independent schools across Ontario to make STEM learning impactful and integrated into the curriculum.

-Ariella Racco | Community Leadership | CEO, CoLab Education
+Ariella Racco | Community Lead | CEO, CoLab Education

 From designing intuitive tech to cultivating thriving educator communities, Ariella makes meaningful collaboration feel effortless.
 With over a decade teaching in public, independent in international schools across Canada and Spain, she deeply understands what educators need to connect, learn from each other, and never have to reinvent the wheel alone!